-There is a comprehensive employer guide to calculating the NMW and NLW produced by the Department for Business, Innovation and Skills that you may find helpful as it covers complex topics like sleeping between duties and accommodation.
+There is a comprehensive employer guide to calculating the NMW and NLW produced by the Department of Business, Energy and Industrial Strategy that you may find helpful as it covers complex topics like sleeping between duties and accommodation.

 If there is any uncertainty for you at all about the NMW or NLW, we advise that you contact the ACAS Pay and Work Rights helpline on 0300 123 1100 (Monday to Friday 8am to 8pm and Saturday 9am to 1pm) for further advice.